 - 2 #1.
 Graco Magnum 262800 X5 Stand Airless Paint Sprayer

 - 3 What Is The Magnum 262800 Best Used For

-Best Paint Sprayer Reviews- Our Top Three Airless Sprayers
+Best Paint Sprayer Reviews- Our Top Four Airless Sprayers

 When using the Magnum with water-based material, cleanup is fast and easy.
 Simply deploy the power flash adapter that connects to any garden hose to wash out the whole system.
 You can also reverse the tip to clean it out when clogged.
 It comes with a 25-foot flex hose, but it can handle a hose up to 75 feet long, giving you greater accessibility in hard-to-reach areas.